 So, ponder these points and protect your health by including protein and plants in meals and snacks, and remember to keep the focus on all the great P’s of health!

 Copyright © Terry Tasche.
 All Rights Reserved

 P.S.
-Searching my image inventory I found a photo subject that starts with the letter P. Since Dr. Oz reported that beer is a healthy beverage, here’s to Milwaukee’s historic Pabst Mansion.
+Searching my image inventory I found a photo subject starting with the letter P. Since Dr. Oz reported that beer is a healthy beverage, here’s the Milwaukee, Wisconsin, historic Pabst Mansion of Pabst beer fame.